×

 2. Try to Predict Future Issues

-Gather historical information on the work carried out on each property over the last few years and use this to try and spot any recurring issues that might come up again.
+Gather historical information on the work carried out on each property and use this to spot recurring issues that might come up again.
+You can then add these issues to your list.

 For example, if a property has experienced a rat infestation three times in the last four years, it may be worth scheduling a visit from a pest controller to get to the root cause.